knative/community/STEERING-COMMITTEE.md

 Six weeks or more before the election, the Steering Committee will appoint between one and three Election Officer(s) to administer the election.
-Elections Officers will be Knative community members in good standing who are eligible to vote, are not running for Steering in that election, and can make a public promise of impartiality.
+Elections Officers will be Knative community members in good standing who are eligible to vote, are not running for Steering in that election, who are not currently part of the Steering Committee and can make a public promise of impartiality.
 They will be responsible for:

 * Making all announcements associated with the election
 * Preparing and distributing electronic ballots